jtvberg/StreamDock/README.md

  The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
 Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version.

  Three Issues:
- - If you drag the window around and cross into a an OS toolbar or off to another screen, occasionally, the mouse will stick to the drag area.
-You can hit escape to disconnect it
+ - Dragging a window around might still on occasion make the mouse 'stick' to the header.
+This should be much more rare than in previous version.
+You can still hit escape to disconnect it
- - Peacock is broken again.
-If you already successfully logged in prior to upgrading, don't delete your settings as I recommended.
-You will have to delete your bookmarks manually and there will be some random data that doesn't do anything left over but that shouldn't be a problem.
-Peacock sucks anyway (seriously Peacock, try using your native apps for a minute.)
+ - I investigated further but Peacock is still broken.
  - Hulu will resume playing when minimized to tray after a short amount of time.
 If you pause it before you minimize to tray, it does not.
 I have not found a root cause for this and it only happens on Hulu.
 This may have been around for quite some time.
+ - If you open a Netlfix child window, playing a video will likely give you an error.
+This is beacuse you have 2 windows open in the same 'browser'.
+If you close the Netflix session in the main window, the child will play

 ## App Control
  - Click on the quick-access buttons across the top to load streaming services as setup in the stream editor